Fiction and Poetry Competitions

-Carter V. Cooper $15,000 Short Fiction Competition (Year Seven / 2016-17) is open – Deadline for submissions is Monday April 3, 2017. $10,000 awarded for Best Story by an Emerging Writer, $5,000 for Best Story by a Writer at any career point.
+Carter V. Cooper $15,000 Short Fiction Competition (Year Seven / 2016-17) is open – Deadline for submissions (extended) is Monday May 22, 2017. $10,000 awarded for Best Story by an Emerging Writer, $5,000 for Best Story by a Writer at any career point.
 Literary and Speculative fiction / all styles considered.
 (Speculative Fiction includes all forms of literature of the Fantastic, such as.
 Fantasy, Magic Realism, Science Fiction, Science Fantasy, Horror, Alternative History, etc.).

 Awards Gala to be held September, 2017.
-The shortlisted writers (announced early June) will be published by Exile Editions in the CVC Anthology Series, Book Seven, and all will be published over four issues in Exile: The Literary Quarterly (ELQ); our standard payment fees to authors will be applied.
+The shortlisted writers (announced in July) will be published by Exile Editions in the CVC Anthology Series, Book Seven, and all will be published over four issues in Exile: The Literary Quarterly (ELQ); our standard payment fees to authors will be applied.

 • Stories must not have been previously published, not scheduled for publication in book or anthology form prior to November 2017, and must not have been submitted elsewhere for publication consideration: Story length up to 10,000 words.